The nekRS Input Files

 is indicated in this section within square brackets.
 For example,

-key, and save it in a local variable named user_occa_backend
+backend key, and save it in a local variable named user_occa_backend,

 std::string user_occa_backend;